 Elan Ripstick 96 (All-Mountain Intermediate)

 The Ripstick 96 from Elan is a lightweight but high-performing ski that is playful and forgiving.
-The lightness comes from its full carbon structure, making it a great option for the backcountry.
+Rebuilt for the 24/25 season, this ski is stronger and more stable in variable conditions without feeling too difficult.
+New tech includes “Carbon Deck Technology” placing their internal, know carbon fiber tube structures closer to the edge of the ski.
+The new Elan Ripstick still has the lightweight feel you know and love, just with a little more oomph, making it a perfect contender for backcountry skiing as well.
 This ski is great for dancing through glades and moguls, popping off side hits, cruising through powder, hitting terrain park jumps, and carving hard on groomers — it really can do it all.
-“If a smoothness indicator existed for skis, the Ripstick 96 would be off the charts!”
-Elan boasts.
-“A true freeride ski that doubles as an all-mountain ski for those who want ultimate versatility on the mountain.”
-For a more stable, confident lightweight option, take a look at the Elan Ripstick 96 Black Edition.
+For even more stability in a lightweight option, take a look at the Elan Ripstick 96 Black Edition.